Masters at Work: Legacy

-Their 1991 single "The Ha Dance" became highly influential in the Black and Latino LGBT ballroom scene.
-The beat has been sampled and remixed so many times that it has become almost synonymous with Ballroom music.
-The song's "Ha" on the four-beat "intertwines with ballrooms ‘dip’ element of basically falling to the ground in a dramatic or soft way.”
+Their 1991 single "The Ha Dance" became highly influential in the black and Latino LGBT ballroom scene.
+The beat has been sampled and remixed so many times that it has become almost synonymous with ballroom music.
+The song's "Ha" on the four-beat "intertwines with ballroom's ‘dip’ element of basically falling to the ground in a dramatic or soft way."

-Charted singles

-As of 2017, Masters at Work singles reached the Billboard Dance Club Songs chart on four occasions.